Introduction

 Week 1: Project Scoping & Feasibility

-- Approximate size and layout
+- Approximate size and early layout concept

-- Budget expectations
+- Budget range and priorities

-- Site constraints and setbacks
+- Site constraints (setbacks, easements, drainage, utilities)

 Weeks 2–3: Design Development